spotipy-dev/spotipy/README.md

 ```

 ## Quick Start

+If you don't want to follow the video guide, you can utilize the below quick start guide to begin using Spotipy:

 A full set of examples can be found in the [online documentation](http://spotipy.readthedocs.org/) and in the [Spotipy examples directory](https://github.com/plamere/spotipy/tree/master/examples).